 When it comes to getting gifts, be they for Christmas, Mother's Day, anniversaries, birthdays, weddings, or Father's Day, we don't always get gifts we love.
 It just happens.
 Sometimes a friend, co-worker or family member will give you a gift that you just have no use for, don't like or already have.

 It happens to the best of us, givers and receivers, from time to time.
 Unless you know everything there is to know about the person on whom you are bestowing a gift, know what they like, what they have, what they want or what they need, you run the risk of giving a gift they don't really like or have any use for.
 The same can be said when someone presents you with a gift.
-When presented with a gift certificate for a teeth whitening procedure, for example, at Core Dental, a downtown Calgary dental office, you want to be appreciative, and it is certainly a valuable gift, but you can't help but think, "are my teeth that bad?"
+When presented with a gift certificate to go see a play, perhaps a production by the Youth Academy of Dramatic Arts in California, you want to be appreciative, and it is certainly an enjoyable gift, but you can't help but think, "who will I go with?"

 One of the places and times of the year that usually leads to a gifting situation like that is Christmas and the inevitable office Christmas parties.
 Especially Christmas office parties that do a Secret Santa gift giving exchange.
 Whether you work for a fast food chain or a manufacturing company, or any work situation where you don't get to know your team of co-workers very well, Secret Santa gift exchange programs tend to lead to giving and getting less than ideal gifts - who wants to receive a ticket on a raffle draw that doesn't result in a prize.
 The one bright spot about getting gifts you don't like, want or need (a Hickory Farms box of sausages for a vegetarian, a chocolate lover's dream basket for a diabetic, a new set of windshield wipers for the transit rider...) is the "re-gift".